 G4-EN22 Water discharge

-Key figures on waste water can be found at Key figures Sustainability > Environment.
+Key figures on waste water can be found at Key figures sustainability > Environment.

-Key figures concerning waste by category are provided at Key figures Sustainability > Environment.
+Key figures concerning waste by category are provided at Key figures sustainability > Environment.

-G4-EN24 Significant spills and contamination
+G4-EN24 Spills and contamination

 G4-EN25 Transport of hazardous waste